abelgacem/topix-jk-site-it/docs/list/pubme/README.md

 # [&larr;][homepage] Project > Pubme
 # Decscription

-Create a free public IP to serve content
+publish and share any service via a free public IP

 # Purpose
 - Quickly test real world access to a server runing in a vm, cloud or container.
-- Quickly publish and share content for a temporary collaboration.
+- Quickly publish and share any service for a temporary collaboration.

 # Proposition